Taste & Trails of Jordan

 An 8-day route starting in Jordan’s bustling capital of Amman with its ancient Roman archaeology.
 We’ll head south and take a dip in the Dead Sea before hitting Jordan’s best hiking trails from Little Petra to Petra to the ochre landscapes of Wadi Rum.
 Enjoy true Bedouin hospitality along the way before venturing north to the Ajloun Forest Reserve to visit the ancient Greek & Roman ruins of Umm Qais overlooking the Sea of Galilee.
 Along the way we visit numerous social enterprises on Jordan’s Meaningful Travel Map, engaging with a women’s soap-making cooperative and a community-run cooking project where you’ll learn to make traditional Jordanian dishes.
 We wrap up with wine tasting and farm-to-table eats in Amman and say our farewells with unparalleled views of the city.

 starting at $2995 per person

 7 nights 3-star hotel, Bedouin camp and eco-lodge stay

-Transfers to/from airport
+Transfers to/from airport on arrival & departure days

 Private vehicle transit between excursions